Close Button

 Why aren't you shown in many of the road trip/travel photos presented on the site?

-Except for the 2020 road trip, I have always traveled alone, and I don't do selfies.
+Except for my 2020 trip, I have always traveled alone, and I don't do selfies.
 Any photos showing me in them were taken by people I met or visited along the way, or as part of a tour where I paid extra for the privilege.

 Blog & Writing